kinow/kinoshita.eti.br/_pages/art.md

     </a>
 </div>

-Drawing <a href="http://kinow.deviantart.com/gallery/">comics, logos and illustrations</a>
-is my hobby.
+Drawing comics, logos and illustrations is my hobby.
 If you have any question, or would like to use my work, just drop me a message.

 <div class="ui small images">